ice-wzl/Hacknetics/lin-priv-esc/lin-priv-esc.md

 ps aux
 ````
 - No hashes in `/etc/shadow` is another pretty good indicator
+#### Database files
+- Make sure to look for any passwords for the root user in .php files in web root!
 #### Quick SUID Find
 - The following command can be used to find all SUID programs on a given system:
 ````